fusion809/i3-configs/README.md

 For these configs to work out-of-the-box one needs to have the following installed:

 * feh for desktop background.
+* Font Awesome icon theme, for the sake of getting the workspace icons shown in the above screenshot.
 * g++ for CPU/RAM information (only for C++ config).
 * i3bar.
 * i3pystatus (for Python-based counterpart of the bar)